Which is more important Confidence or Competence?

 To be a successful presenter, you can’t have one without the other.
 If you have competence but little confidence, then you will never be comfortable enough to share your ideas and gain visibility.
-If you have confidence and little competence, then despite your initial success from that first impression, you will stumble at some point.
+If you have confidence and little ability, then despite your initial success from that first impression, you will stumble at some point.

 As a leader, you need to build competence and confidence independently of each other.
 They are two separate muscles, and they require different excesses to help them grow.

 Some people think that they can build confidence by developing competence.
 I say yes to some extent.
 At some point, adding to your ability will not only stop adding to your confidence, but it will have an adverse effect.
-Remember, they are two separate muscles, and you need to work the out separately.
+Remember, they are two separate muscles, and you need to work them out separately.

 So what is competence?

 As a presenter, your competence comes from your expertise on the topic you are presenting on and also from the presentation skills you use to deliver your message.

 What is confidence?